 Blog posts can be incredibly effective when authored, or ghost-written, by different employees in your company, from the CEO to the heads of division or marketing manager.
 This enables you to present a diverse range of insights and opinions from across the business.

-However, it is incredibly important that you produce blogs on a regular basis – ideally no less than once a week.
+However, it is incredibly important that you produce (and update) blogs on a regular basis – ideally no less than once a week.
 This will keep visitors returning to the blog section of your website and is also beneficial for search engine optimisation (SEO) purposes as the more frequently you update your site with fresh content the more frequently search engines will stop by to crawl it.

 On the subject of SEO, it is important to point out that to rank highly on Google you should produce long-form blogs.
 Here at BlueSky, we define long-form ‘as a blog or article that has a minimum word count of 800 – 1,000 words’.
-Producing blogs that are of this length and add value to your target audience are two of the ranking factors that Google’s algorithm looks for when assessing content to display on the search engine.
+Producing blogs that are of optimal length and add value to your target audience are two of the ranking factors that Google’s algorithm looks for when assessing content to display on the search engine.

 Infographics are a fantastic way to illustrate detailed information and statistics in a visually engaging format that is easy for readers to digest - and with the human brain able process visuals 60,000 times faster than text it is easy to see why.